amaials/NDNA--The-Network-Discovery-N-Automation-Program-/README.md

 # For more information, go to:
 # https://www.automate-the-network.com to download the complete READY TO GO "NDNA OVA appliances"
 # and the NDNA Diagram Generator
+# Automatic Visio Diagrams
+# Python CDP Discovery using a seed device